 A less powerful power supply may cause the Raspberry Pi 3 to shut down.
 You can recycle an old phone charger with a micro-USB connector provided it delivers at least 2500mA.

-Buy a second SD card and clone the main SD card regularly (after each update, every month).
+Buy a second SD board and clone the main SD board regularly (after each update, every month).
 In case of a failure, you can restart your server in a few minutes without having to reinstall everything.
-Follow this tutorial to learn how to back up an SD card.
+Follow this tutorial to learn how to back up an SD board.

 Protective case (recommended)

 The home automation server will become an important part of your home.
 You will be able to manage complex scenarios (lighting, thermostat, closing of shutters …), it deserves a little protection against dust.
 Circuit tracks and connectors are exposed to the outside, a metal object falling or coming into contact can cause a fatal short circuit.
 Here is a small selection of economic boxes.
 There are also packs including a 5V / 3A power supply.